 Mary Magdalene, like all of us, was a sinner.
 While we don’t know the exact nature of her sin, we do know that when Jesus met her, he cast seven demons out of her (Mark 16:9).
 Before meeting Jesus, there were some very serious concerns in Mary’s life, and she seemed far from salvation.
 Yet by the time of the Passion, everything had changed, and she became the first witness to the Resurrection.
 How did such a monumental shift happen?

 The answer can only be God’s infinite mercy.
 When Jesus saw Mary’s repentance and sincere love for Him, He forgave her sins and called her to a new life.
 Mary humbled herself, accepted this mercy, and embraced the call.
 Like Mary, we are called to begin anew when we receive God’s mercy, especially in the sacrament of Reconciliation.

 2. Women are essential in evangelization.

 The life and witness of Mary Magdalene are a reminder that women are not just good contributors to the task of evangelization, but are essential to the mission.
 As the first witness to the Resurrection, Mary had the great responsibility of announcing this news to the Apostles.
 For this reason, St. Thomas Aquinas has called her the “Apostle of the Apostles.”
 Just as Jesus placed great value on the women who followed Him during His public ministry, He chose Mary to deliver the very first message of the Resurrection.

 Women today are similarly called to proclaim the Good News.
 It is important for us to remember to value our sisters in Christ and listen to their unique and indispensable witness.
-When we listen to and love our sisters in the same way that Jesus valued his women followers, we open the door for a more complete evangelization.
+When we listen to and love our sisters in the same way that Jesus valued his female followers, we open the door to a more complete evangelization.